arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 <img src="/img/mariegibbonslab.jpg" width="100%"/>

-_Marie Gibbons.
-Photo taken from Good Food Institute_
+> _"I loved both animals equally and wanted to find a way to keep snakes from starving without having to kill any mice."
+Marie Gibbons' photo taken from Good Food Institute_

 Marie Gibbons is New Harvest Research Fellow and Good Food Institute Research Fellow who recently completed her Masters at the Dr. Paul Mozdziak Lab at North Carolina State University.